jamesmacaulay/cljs-promises/README.md

 ## Thanks

 Special thanks to [David Nolen](http://swannodette.github.io/) for writing so much fantastic code and introductory material for newcomers to ClojureScript and especially core.async.
-There's a bunch of code in this library and in the examples which has been adapted or copied from code on his blog.
-I've tried to make attribution notes in the code comments wherever appropriate.
+I've adapted or copied some code from his blog in this library (especially the examples), and I've tried to make attribution notes in the code comments wherever appropriate.

 ## License

 This code is released under an MIT license.

-Copyright James MacAulay 2014.
+Copyright 2014 James MacAulay.